lukso-network/docs/docs/standards/smart-contracts/01-introduction.md

 :::success Documentation

 The smart contracts are public and open source.
-They can be found [on GitHub](https://github.com/lukso-network/lsp-smart-contracts) and in the [NPM package available here](https://www.npmjs.com/package/@lukso/lsp-smart-contracts).
+They can be found [on GitHub](https://github.com/lukso-network/lsp-smart-contracts) and in the [`@lukso/lsp-smart-contracts`](https://www.npmjs.com/package/@lukso/lsp-smart-contracts) NPM package.

 :::